Best practices and resources to help your organization implement multi-factor authentication

 MFA is an important preventive measure to take to avoid security breaches, but it is not an all-encompassing solution to protect an organization.
 As noted above, there are weaknesses with SMS-based authentication — and even the most secure forms of MFA have limitations.

 For example, if an employee’s personal computer was already compromised and they were utilizing a VPN to work from home, MFA may not prevent malware spreading throughout the corporate network.
-Additional external defenses would be necessary for further risk mitigation.
+Additional external and internal defenses would be necessary for further risk mitigation.

 The Price of Implementing MFA

 While cost can be what holds some back from adding further security measures, MFA is an affordable option to further protect your organization.
 Notably, through O365 and Google Workspace, there are no additional costs to implement multi-factor authentication.
+For smaller organizations with fewer users, this is a great starting point.
+As you grow, you may want to unlock additional features and moving to an enterprise solution such as DUO or Okta is a great next step and unlocks additional security and monitoring features.

 Links in this Article & Additional Resources